DaveGee/bytes.geretti.me/clsn0lvz6000309jv1fpq0oie.md

 ### Why building software can't be compared to building houses and cars

 People understand “physical” things.
 They have interacted with them for the last 300,000 years.
 Building houses are probably one of the oldest crafts in the world.
 Computers and software have been around for the last 100 years.
-Modern software is less than 50 years old, give or take a decade.
+"Modern" software is less than 50 years old, give or take a decade.
 2 generations max.
-Humans, even those born with a computer in their hands, are terrible at grasping software still.
+Humans, even those born with a computer in their hands, are still terrible at grasping software.

 Why is that?

 * **Software is virtual**.
 Where is “virtual” on the map of the universe?
-It’s closer to the world of dreams than to the Andromeda galaxy.
+It’s geographically closer to the world of dreams than to your data center.
+Whatever that means.
     The laws of physics apply, but they don’t have the same priorities as they would for civil or mechanical engineering.
-Once you understand magnetism and how light travels, units, and quantities are vastly different in the virtual world (when was the last time you used the *peta-* or *exa-* prefix in the physical world? — not talking to you astronomers….)
+Once you understand magnetism and how light travels, units and quantities are vastly different in the virtual world (when was the last time you used the *peta-* or *exa-* prefix in the physical world? — not talking to you astronomers….)

 * **It doesn’t have the same supply chain challenges** (e.g., dependency on “raw material”).
 Provided your computers are turned on, your only supply chain problem is having people working on it.
 No, the raw material of software is not *lines of code*.
 Lines of code ARE the software.
     In the era of the Cloud, brains — and knowing what you’re doing — make or break a software company.
 Not the supply of silicon or aluminum).